palebedev/cosec-examples/README.md

   - `gui-progress`: offloading lengthy tasks to a non-gui QThread and communicating with it using queued signals/slots.
   - `locale-resources`: usage of resources and translations in Qt.
   - `geohash`: qtpositioning + simple use of `QNetworkAccessManager` from qtnetwork.
+  - `delegates-sql`: use of queries and item models with qtsql and custom item delegates.
 - Miscellaneous:
   - `et`: use of expression templates to optimize evaluation of expressions.